VirusTotal/yara/docs/modules/pe.rst

     PE timestamp.

+.. c:type:: pointer_to_symbol_table

+    .. versionadded:: 3.7.2

+    Value of IMAGE_FILE_HEADER::PointerToSymbolTable.
+Used when the PE image has COFF debug info.

+.. c:type:: pointer_to_symbol_table

+    .. versionadded:: 3.7.2

+    Value of IMAGE_FILE_HEADER::PointerToSymbolTable.
+Used when the PE image has COFF debug info.

+.. c:type:: number_of_symbols

+    .. versionadded:: 3.7.2

+    Value of IMAGE_FILE_HEADER::NumberOfSymbols.
+Used when the PE image has COFF debug info.

+.. c:type:: size_of_optional_header

+    .. versionadded:: 3.7.2

+    Value of IMAGE_FILE_HEADER::SizeOfOptionalHeader.
+This is real size of the optional header and reflects differences between 32-bit and 64-bit optional header and number of data directories.

+.. c:type:: opthdr_magic

+    .. versionadded:: 3.7.2

+    Value of IMAGE_OPTIONAL_HEADER::Magic.

+.. c:type:: size_of_code

+    .. versionadded:: 3.7.2

+    Value of IMAGE_OPTIONAL_HEADER::SizeOfCode.
+This is the sum of raw data sizes in code sections.

+.. c:type:: size_of_initialized_data

+    .. versionadded:: 3.7.2

+    Value of IMAGE_OPTIONAL_HEADER::SizeOfInitializedData.

+.. c:type:: size_of_uninitialized_data

+    Value of IMAGE_OPTIONAL_HEADER::SizeOfUninitializedData.

 .. c:type:: entry_point

     Entry point raw offset or virtual address depending on whether YARA is scanning a file or process memory respectively.
 This is equivalent to the deprecated ``entrypoint`` keyword.

+.. c:type:: base_of_code

+    .. versionadded:: 3.7.2

+    Value of IMAGE_OPTIONAL_HEADER::BaseOfCode.

+.. c:type:: base_of_data

+    .. versionadded:: 3.7.2

+    Value of IMAGE_OPTIONAL_HEADER::BaseOfData.
+This field only exists in 32-bit PE files.

 .. c:type:: image_base

     Image base relative virtual address.

+.. c:type:: section_alignment

+    .. versionadded:: 3.7.2

+    Value of IMAGE_OPTIONAL_HEADER::SectionAlignment.
+When Windows maps a PE image to memory, all raw sizes (including size of header) are aligned up to this value.

+.. c:type:: file_alignment

+    .. versionadded:: 3.7.2

+    Value of IMAGE_OPTIONAL_HEADER::FileAlignment.
+All raw data sizes of sections in the PE image are aligned to this value.

+.. c:type:: win32_version_value

+    .. versionadded:: 3.7.2

+    Value of IMAGE_OPTIONAL_HEADER::Win32VersionValue.

+.. c:type:: size_of_image

+    .. versionadded:: 3.7.2

+    Value of IMAGE_OPTIONAL_HEADER::SizeOfImage.
+This is the total virtual size of header and all sections.

+.. c:type:: size_of_headers

+    .. versionadded:: 3.7.2

+    Value of IMAGE_OPTIONAL_HEADER::SizeOfHeaders.
+This is the raw data size of the PE headers including DOS header, file header, optional header and all section headers.
+    When PE is mapped to memory, this value is subject to aligning up to SectionAlignment.

 .. c:type:: characteristics